 Raymond returned to LSU after spending the 2011 season as the secondary coach at Nebraska.
 In his one season with the Cornhuskers, Raymond coached a Nebraska secondary that featured the 2011 Big Ten Defensive Back of the Year in Alfonzo Dennard.
 Despite inheriting a group that lost four starters from the season before, including three NFL Draft picks, Raymond's secondary helped Nebraska rank No. 18 in the nation in pass defense in 2011.

-Prior to his one-year stint in Lincoln, Raymond served as the cornerbacks coach for two seasons at Utah State.
-Raymond’s top pupil at Utah State was that of Curtis Marsh, who earned All-WAC honors and later went on to become a third-round pick in the NFL draft.
+Prior to his one-year stay in Lincoln, Raymond served as the cornerbacks coach for two seasons at Utah State.
+Raymond's top pupil at Utah State was that of Curtis Marsh, who earned All-WAC honors and later went on to become a third-round pick in the NFL Draft.

 Prior to joining the LSU staff in 2006, Raymond coached at the high school level for three years in his hometown of New Iberia.
 Raymond was the defensive coordinator at New Iberia High School in 2003 and then held the same position at Westgate High School in 2004-05.

 Raymond was a three-year starter in the secondary for the Tigers from 1989-91.
 He capped his LSU career with 185 tackles and eight interceptions.
 Following his career with the Tigers, Raymond spent six seasons in the NFL – three with the New York Giants and three with the Detroit Lions.
 In 90 games in the NFL, Raymond started 60 times and intercepted 11 passes to go with 258 tackles.

 Raymond, who earned his undergraduate degree from LSU in 1992, has one son, Chris, who recently graduated from University High School.